abhisheksakhare1000/python-code/numpy/Readme.md

 - Basic operations: element-wise multiplication, matrix multiplication
 - Generating random numbers and arrays
 - Converting data to Pandas DataFrames
-- Zeros and ones functions of numpy
+- linespace, logspace, Zeros and ones functions of numpy
 ## Usage

 Clone the repository and run the code in your preferred Python environment.